 The Program will admit a maximum of 35 participants.

-Applicants must submit via application form: a brief research statement including candidate’s interests and a curriculum vitae with photo.
+Applicants must submit via application form: a brief motivation letter including candidate’s interests and research and a curriculum vitae with photo.

 Accommodation costs on campus

 Venice International University offers its support to book accommodation on San Servolo Campus, in multiple rooms (double) with other participants for the duration of the Summer School: further information about costs will be provided in the application form itself.

 As the COVID-19 pandemic is ongoing, VIU will continue to monitor the situation.
 Should the pandemic prevent international travel, a blended format could be offered: applicants can submit the request to attend the program online and it will be evaluated.